-- The location of the bulk of guests: This is another important factor, as it will be best to hold the party where most of the guests are resident.
+- The location of the bulk of guests: This is another important factor, as it will be best to hold the party where most of the guests are residents.
 This is better than pulling them out of one location to another, for a party.

-- The intended location for the wedding: In the reverse of asking all your guests move from a particularly concentrated area, you can host your wedding at theirs.
+- The intended location for the wedding: In the reverse of asking all your guests to move from a particularly concentrated area, you can host your wedding at theirs.
 This rules out the stress of guests having to travel twice.

 - The type of engagement you plan to have: If you want casual, then a home, backyard, or park is it.
 For a casual or semi-casual, a garden, restaurant, country club, or private hall suits.

 There’s no setup rule of what to expect at an engagement party.
 The day and night’s aim is to have all the fun.
 But a few things could happen.
 The parents may be meeting for the first time, so an introduction is imminent.
 Guests will come bearing hearty engagement wishes to the couple.
 Families and friends from both sides will meet, have fun, and mingle.
 Icebreaker engagement party games are also a must feature for a fun engagement dinner party.
 Also, the couple will begin brainstorming ideas with their teams for the wedding.